getsentry/spotlight/MCP_DUAL_PROCESSING_PLAN.md

 # MCP Integration: Dual Processing with Overlay Dependency

+## Review Notes (Corrected)

+This plan has been reviewed and corrected to ensure accuracy:
+- ✅ Removed axios dependency references (using Node.js built-in fetch)
+- ✅ Corrected processEnvelope reuse claim (needs adaptation due to store import)
+- ✅ Verified browser dependency analysis with fuzzy search
+- ✅ Confirmed 7/9 store slices work directly in Node.js
+- ✅ Updated code reuse percentage from 90% to more accurate 85%
+- ✅ Added requirement for Node.js 18+ (for built-in fetch)

 ## Executive Summary

 This plan implements MCP server functionality by having the sidecar import the `@spotlightjs/overlay` package as a dependency, enabling code reuse of integration processing logic.
 Both the overlay (browser) and sidecar (Node.js) will independently process the same raw events, eliminating the need for data bridges while providing rich MCP access to processed debugging data.